 5 key trends appear to be shaping the Asia-Pacific Region’s legal markets in 2015 and are worth paying close attention to as the year progresses.
 Here they are:

-Increased M&A Activity — In an interview this week, Herbert Smith Freehills (@) Partner Rebecca Maslen-Stannage discussed the strength of M&A activity in Australia and Asia-Pacific in 2014 and prospects for 2015.
-She explained there was a 20% increase in M&A in Australia in 2014 and 30 deals of 1B or above last year in the APAC Region.
+In an interview this week, Herbert Smith Freehills (@) Partner Rebecca Maslen-Stannage discussed the strength of M&A activity in Australia and Asia-Pacific in 2014 and prospects for 2015.
+She explained there was a 20% increase in M&A in Australia in 2014.
+And 30 deals of 1B or above last year in the APAC Region.
 Maslen-Stannage projects an excellent 2015 for M&A across the region.